apache/flink/docs/dev/connectors/file_sink.md

 aggressively and take a savepoint with some part-files being not fully uploaded, their associated MPUs may time-out before the job is restarted.
 This will result in your job not being able to restore from that savepoint as the pending part-files are no longer there and Flink will fail with an exception as it tries to fetch them and fails.

+### Google-Storage-specific

+<span class="label label-danger">Important Note 1</span>: To guarantee exactly-once semantics while
+being efficient, the `StreamingFileSink` uses the [Resumable Upload](https://cloud.google.com/storage/docs/resumable-uploads) feature of Google Storage.
+A resumable upload must be completed within one week of being initiated; attempts to resume uploads beyond one week will fail, and savepoints that reference such in-progress, timed-out uploads not be usable.

 {% top %}